KeenMate/svelte-treeview/README.md

 New id will be computed as biggest id of childred in targeted node +1 and new priority as 0 when nest or if not as priority of target +1.
 Then it recomputes all priorities so there wont be conficts.
 After this **moved** event will be fired with old parent, old node (copy of dragged node before changes to id, priority, etc.),new node (dragged node after changes), and target node (node you drop it at).
 You can also customize line show when dragging by changing **inserLineNestClass** and **inserLineClass**

-TODO add note about insertDisabledPropery and nestDisabledPropery
+TODO add note about insertDisabledProperty and nestDisabledProperty

 ## context menu